junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass looks like he's struggling with words.
 Dean frowns.
 He knows the look, that's the look every time Cass holds something back, usually right before sacrificing himself for something.
 He doesn't like that look.

-"Is the problem solved?"
+"Is the problem solved?
+The disease?"
 Sam helps out by starting with easy questions, Cass chooses to go with that.

 "No," he sighs, "it's not that easy."

 "Of course not."
-Dean says, unsurprisingly.
+Dean says, unsurprisedly.

 "And, if you really want to know, angels didn't do anything to me, it's just how Heaven works.
 Without grace, as far as Heaven concerns, I'm just a human, so it would want to keep me there.
 It wasn't easy to come back.
 If I'm honest, I didn't even think I could make it."
 Cass averts his eyes to look at the window, though there is really nothing to see except for pure black.